firegnome/spring-cloud-prototype-gcp/commentmicroservice/README.md

 # Comment Service

-The `Comment Service` backend is a [Spring Boot](https://spring.io/projects/spring-boot) application.
+The [Comment Service](../commentmicroservice) backend is a [Spring Boot](https://spring.io/projects/spring-boot) application.
 It is responsible for the comments of the blog posts.
-On startup it loads the configuration of the `Config Service`.
+On startup it loads the configuration of the [Config Service](../configmicroservice).
 To store the comment data, it uses the `Blog Database`.

 ![Comment Service Deployment](../_resources/deployment_comment.png)